Learning

 At this stage, a lot of people start cutting out the things that their children don’t enjoy.
 The main subjects that stay are the core subjects that people often take for GCSE, and any others that are of specific interest to the child.

-This works fabulously for some, particularly those that don’t ever plan to take an academic route, but occasionally, now grown-up home educatees have been heard to say that they wished their parents had made them do subjects that they didn’t, because they felt they didn’t have the basic knowledge that other people had when they went on to do further and higher education.
+This works well for some, particularly those that don’t ever plan to take an academic route, but occasionally, now grown-up home educatees have been heard to say that they wished their parents had made them do subjects that they didn’t, because they felt they didn’t have the basic knowledge that other people had when they went on to do further or higher education.
+Of course, it is never too late to learn a new subject, and GCSEs and equivalent qualifications don’t have to be taken at 16, as in the school system.

-Unfortunately, time and money do not allow more HEors to offer the range of subjects they might like, so at some point you do have to pick and choose.
-This is exactly the same as schooled children who only go on to study 5 – 10 subjects at GCSE, but when you take the full responsibility for everything, rather than a system, you can often feel you are failing regardless of the reality of things.
-Having a list of priorities for your child’s education and closing your eyes to the world around you really help.
+Unfortunately, time and money do not allow home educators to offer the large range of subjects they might like to, so at some point you do have to pick and choose.
+This is the same as schooled children who only go on to study 5 to 10 subjects at GCSE and are only allowed to choose a couple of those; but when you take the full responsibility for everything, you can often feel you are failing regardless of the reality of things.
+Having a list of priorities for your child’s education and closing your eyes to the world around you really helps.
 Plotting out possible exams/future careers/academic routes for your teen can also help alleviate the stress of feeling you are floundering around in the dark.
-Your child doesn’t have to take any of those routes, but it does give you the comfort of knowing there is a future for children regardless of whether they get 13 A*/9s by the time they are 14 or not.
+Your child doesn’t have to take any of those routes, but it does give you the comfort of knowing there is a future for all children, regardless of whether they get a certain number of GCSEs by the time they are 16 or not.

 Academic rivalry

 As children head towards GCSEs, academic rivalry does start to rear its ugly head, no matter how much you try and keep it at bay.
 Not surprisingly, this can also come from parents.
-As a parent, this can get emotionally very difficult as there is a very fuzzy line in HE between who is an acquaintance, a colleague and a friend.
-Parents will gauge how well they are doing as an HEor by seeing how well your child is doing academically.
-It is completely irrational, but ultimately, the vast majority of us feel inadequate, judged and fraudulent an uncomfortably large amount of the time, so it is quite understandable.
-It is so much easier to support each other in a detached manner when your children are at different stages, but you do need the support of other people going through the same thing as you too.
+As a parent, this can get emotionally very difficult as there is a very fuzzy line in home ed between who is an acquaintance, a colleague and a friend.
+Parents will gauge how well they are doing as a home educator by seeing how well their child is doing academically.
+It is completely irrational, but most of us feel inadequate, judged and fraudulent an uncomfortably large amount of the time, so it is quite understandable.
+It is so much easier to support each other in a detached manner when your children are at different stages, but you do need the support of other people going through the same thing as you, too.
 There are no quick fixes to this as it is so much a personal issue, just lots of compassion and self-awareness.
-We are all guilty of looking over the fence every now and again, but too much looking over the fence always spread back to the children, and puts huge pressure on to them to achieve.
+We are all guilty of looking over the fence every now and again, but too much looking over the fence always spreads back to the children, and puts huge pressure on to them to achieve.

 Art, craft and design